 Start your research early.

 Take and keep accurate notes: of the sources you use.
 Distinguish between your ideas and other’s ideas and direct quotes.

 Document your sources immediately: As you gather sources during your research, make sure to record all the information you need to cite your sources accurately and completely (e.g., authors, titles, URL addresses, etc.).
 Check with your instructor or a librarian to see what citation information is required for the citation style you will be using (e.g., APA, MLA, Chicago)

 Journal, Magazine, & Newspaper Articles: Keep an online or paper copy of the articles you will use for your paper.
-If you use an article from a library database, you will need to include the database information in your citation.
+If you are using a library database, email yourself the article along with the APA or MLA citation.
+You will need to include the database information in your citation.
 The information you need to include from the database will depend on the format style specified by your instructor.
 Many library databases have a citation tool that automatically generates a citation in the format you specify.
 These citation tools are a good starting point for formatting your references but you may still need to “tweak” them according to your instructor’s specifications.

 Citing: Also called documenting or referencing.
 The recording of information (e.g., author, title, publisher, publication date, page numbers, database name, URL address, etc.) from a source (e.g., book, magazine article, web site) which allows an instructor or anyone to identify and locate a source.
 By citing your sources, you are also giving proper credit to those sources.
 This information is then formatted to a citation style (e.g., APA, MLA, Chicago) specified by your instructor and inserted into your essay.

 Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Barack Obama was the first African American president of the United States).
 Common knowledge does not need to be cited.